Updated January, 2025

 While Leonidio is dubbed a sunny winter getaway for Europeans, you should not take that for granted.
 The weather can be quite unpredictable in winter, and we discovered that the forecast doesn’t always nail it.

-When we arrived there at the beginning of December, it was snowing at the sectors higher up on the valley.
-At the beginning of January, we were basking in the sun at 17-18 degrees Celsius.
-Temps can drop without notice, it can be windy, and there can also be crazy amounts of precipitation.
-During our second trip to Leonidio, it rained for five days straight in January.
+During our first trip, it was snowing at the sectors higher up on the valley in December.
+In January, we were basking in the sun at 20 degrees Celsius.
+Temps can drop, it can be windy, and there can also be crazy amounts of precipitation.
+During our second trip to Leonidio, it rained for five days straight.
+On our third trip, it rained every three days.
+Nevertheless, we were able to climb as the rock dried fast and only a few sectors/routes remained wet, so I really can’t complain.

-Most of Leonidio tends to dry out very fast after rainfall, but some tufas can get wet (and staybwer) after long periods of rain.
+Most of Leonidio tends to dry out very fast after rainfall, but some tufas can get wet (and stay wet) after long periods of rain.

 What to pack